AgileVentures/AgileVentures/STARTING_A_NEW_PROJECT.md

 [![Agile Product Ownership in a Nutshell](https://img.youtube.com/vi/502ILHjX9EE/0.jpg)](https://www.youtube.com/watch?v=502ILHjX9EE)

 Every team has the freedom to run their project according to their own principles, but we strongly encourage having a non-technical customer or stakeholders.
-We promote many of the tools that are associated with Agile and XP such as BDD, TDD, estimating story complexity, tracking a back log of features, pair programming, code review, continous integration and continuous deployment.
+We promote many of the techniques that are associated with Agile and XP such as BDD, TDD, estimating story complexity, tracking a backlog of features, pair programming, code review, continous integration and continuous deployment.

 You can see some examples of the workflow of other projects in some of the CONTRIBUTING.md documents:

 * [LocalSupport](https://github.com/AgileVentures/LocalSupport/blob/develop/CONTRIBUTING.md)
 * [WebSiteOne](https://github.com/AgileVentures/WebSiteOne/blob/develop/CONTRIBUTING.md/)